• Art Magazine

 Soon the area was full, and people sat down around the lake, on the walkways, and in the open spaces surrounding the building.
 Thanks to the two giant screens, even those standing further away could see the musicians in detail.

 Both pieces were very festive and rhythmic and were very well received by the audience.
-Coriolan Overture 's Beethoven , which followed, Slavonic Dance No. 8 by Dvořák sounded magnificent and refocused the attention of all the spectators on the stage.
+Beethoven 's Coriolan Overture was not as successful.
+Its intimate character proved to be an unsuitable choice for such a large and open space.
+The Slavonic Dance No. 8 by Dvořák , which followed, sounded magnificent and refocused the attention of all the spectators on the stage.

 José Carli's arrangement of "Adios Nonino" seemed somewhat strange due to its dissonances, but the two following pieces, "Decarisimo" and "Fuga y Misterio," also by Piazzolla, were a true delight.
 The concert concluded with Ginastera's "Suite de Estancia."